jeremiecoullon/knowitwall/markdown/developer.md

 		-  we login via a 'secret' login form (on `knowitwall.com/secretloginform/` for example)
 		-  we have all permissions for creating annotations
 		-  anonymous user (ie: users not logged in) have read-only permissions, and can't create
+	- **TODO:**
+		- set up permissions for different users
+		- need to set up the backend store
 		- need to style how the annotations look
-	-  need to set up the backend store as migrating from the AnnotateIt.com store to our store might be tedious
-	- **problems:** annotator.js doesn't allow (out of the box) the 'anonymous' permissions that we need (ie: can view annotations without creating new ones): we need to go digging into the javascript to allow that.

 2. **iframe:**